 - Freedom from Discomfort - by providing an appropriate environment including shelter and a comfortable resting area.

 - Freedom from Pain, Injury or Disease - by prevention or rapid diagnosis and treatment.

 - Freedom to Express Normal Behaviour - by providing sufficient space, proper facilities and company of the animal's own kind.

 - Freedom from Fear and Distress - by ensuring conditions and treatment which avoid mental and suffering.

-As a minimum, all meat and poultry purchased by M&B is from animals reared to meet the legal standards required on animal welfare, as operate in the source country.
+As a minimum, all red meat, poultry, dairy and farmed fish purchased by Mitchells & Butlers originates from animals reared to meet the legal standards required on animal welfare, as operate in the source country.

 Where appropriate and commercially viable, we work with accredited bodies, such as Red Tractor Assurance and Bord Bia, to procure meat and poultry products that meet their exacting higher welfare standards.
 Our global suppliers are required to comply with recognised EU and global animal welfare standards and are audited accordingly.

 *The Sourcing Policy listed applies to all Mitchells & Butlers' UK operated businesses.
 Mitchells & Butlers ALEX sites operated in Germany are excluded, unless otherwise stated, as they have responsibility for managing their own supply chain and therefore have their own stringent sourcing policies